usa-npn/rnpn/cran-comments.md

 ## Resubmission

-This is a resubmission where I have corrected the issue identified with documentation.
+This is a resubmission where I have reduced testing API-dependent tests.

 ## Test environments